kangax/przilla/src/memory-bank/activeContext.md

 - Wodwell
   - write a script for scraping
   - bookmarklet so users can use? (this has been difficult)

+## Learnings & Insights

+- Consolidating all relevant score and benchmark information into a single tooltip improves clarity and reduces UI clutter.
+- Removing redundant icons aligns with the project's minimal UI philosophy and enhances accessibility.
+- Tooltip formatting should always be clear, multi-line, and context-rich, especially for performance/benchmark data.

 ## Recent Changes